sb53systems/G-Code-Flow-Temperature-Controller/README.md

   ![image](https://github.com/user-attachments/assets/c0a30aed-046a-48ad-b819-93def3b28de5)

-You shoold only modify the filament settings and set :
+You shoold set the filament settings and set :
-  - The maximum recommended volumetric speed at the maximum temperature that your Hotend can handle.
+  - The maximum recommended volumetric speed at the maximum temperature that your Hotend or Filament can handle.
   - The Fan Cooling perdiode and the Min print speed.
   - ...